YichaoOU/HemTools/docs/content/HemAgent/index.rst

 Summary
 ^^^^^^^^^

-Use the latest AI-powered bioinformatics data analysis tools.
+Use the latest AI-powered bioinformatics data analysis tools, each analysis is pre-defined to ensure tools version control and 100% reproducibility.
 After submitting the ``HemAgent`` job, you will receive an email to the link to use the HemAgent web portal.

 .. image:: ../../images/HemAgent.PNG